 In the government-wide statements, receivables consist of all revenues earned at year-end and not yet received.
 Major receivable balances for the governmental activities include ad valorem taxes and phone and cellular surcharges.
-Uncollectible ad valorem taxes are recognized as bad debts through the establishment of an allowance account at the time information becomes available which would indicate the uncollectibility of the particular receivable.
-The allowance for uncollectible ad valorem taxes was \$6,068 at December 31, 2022.
+Uncollectible ad valorem taxes are recognized as bad debts through the establishment of an allowance account.
+The allowance for uncollectible ad valorem taxes was \$4,229 at December 31, 2024.